I am working hard with the Waldo County Bounty Campaign right now and any and all help is greatly appreciated! Please spend some time checking it out.

 Alexander M. Koch is a 12th generation Mainer with a love for history, community, and the natural world.
 His ancestors come from across Maine and elsewhere, including Washington State, Ontario, New Brunswick, Pennsylvania, Massachusetts, and Italy.
-He grew up around Maine and has also lived in Oregon, California, and Washington states.
+He grew up around Maine and has also lived briefly in Oregon, California, and Washington states.
 He currently resides in Unity, Maine.

-Most recently Alexander is the recipient of a National Association for Interpretation student scholarship to the 2019 NAI National Conference in Denver, CO.
+Most recently Alexander was the recipient of a National Association for Interpretation student scholarship to the 2019 NAI National Conference in Denver, CO.
 He is a member of the NAI’s Cultural and Historical Interpretation Section.

 He was a recipient of the Maine Campus Compact’s 2019 Heart & Soul Award.